calroc/Thun/docs/with_sympy.rst

     32

-In order to elide the tests let’s define special versions of ``while`` and ``ifte``:
+In order to elide the tests let's define special versions of ``while`` and ``ifte``:

 .. code:: ipython2